• Skip to main content

 3. Empty Safari Cache

-Hence, follow the steps below to first enable the Develop option on your Mac and clear Safari Cache using the Develop menu.
+Hence, follow the steps below to enable the “Develop” tab in top-menu bar on your Mac and use the Develop Menu to clear Safari Cache.

 4. Disable Safari Extensions

-Safari problems on Mac are usually caused by Safari Browser Extensions becoming incompatible or interfering with proper functioning of the browser.
+Safari problems on Mac are usually caused by Browser Extensions becoming incompatible or interfering with proper functioning of the browser.

 5. Remove Safari Extensions